What Is A Customer Experience Strategy?

 It’s important to be clear about the differences between customer service and customer experience, as these terms are often confused or used interchangeably by many people.

 However, although they’re not the same thing, they’re related.
-While customer service is best described as one piece of the puzzle focused on human interaction and directly supporting customers, customer experience is more concerned with ensuring customers enjoy the entire sum of their customer journey with your business.
+While customer service is best described as one piece of the puzzle focused on human interaction and directly supporting customers, customer experience is more concerned with ensuring customers enjoy the entire sum of their customer experience journey with your business.

 This becomes even clearer if you look at each approach in more detail.